theohbrothers/PSSiteScraper/README.md

 Q: Help!
 I am getting an error <code>'File C:\Users\User\rmdups\rmdups.ps1 cannot be loaded because the execution of scripts is disabled on this system.
 Please see "get-help about_signing" for more details.'</code>
 - You need to allow the execution of unverified scripts.
 Open Powershell as administrator, type <code>Set-ExecutionPolicy Unrestricted -Force</code> and press ENTER.
 Try running the script again.
 You can easily restore the security setting back by using <code>Set-ExecutionPolicy Undefined -Force</code>.

 Q: Help!
 Upon running the script I am getting a warning <code>'Execution Policy change.
 The execution policy helps protect you from scripts that you do not trust.
-Changing the executino policy might expose you to the security risks described in the about_Execution_Policies help topic at http://go.microsoft.com/?LinkID=135170.
+Changing the execution policy might expose you to the security risks described in the about_Execution_Policies help topic at http://go.microsoft.com/?LinkID=135170.
 Do you want to change the execution policy?</code>
 - You need to allow the execution of unverified scripts.
 Type <code>Y</code> for yes and press enter.
 You can easily restore the security setting back opening Powershell as administrator, and using the code <code>Set-ExecutionPolicy Undefined -Force</code>.

 Q: Help!
-I am a Internet Explorer popup windows warning that <code>'Content within this application coming from the website listed below is being blocked by Inter Explorer Enhanced Security Configuration.'</code>
+I am getting a Internet Explorer popup warning that <code>'Content within this application coming from the website listed below is being blocked by Internet Explorer Enhanced Security Configuration.'</code>
 - This is a known issue with IE Enhanced Security Configuration (ESC); the only way around this is to turn off IE ESC.
 The script uses IE's html parsing engine to get uris, which might involve running <code>&lt;script&gt;</code> tags that IE ESC attempts to protect your system from.

 ## Known issues
-- If Inter Explorer Enhanced Security Configuration (ESC) is enabled, popups will block the execution of the script; the only way around this is to turn off IE ESC.
+- If Internet Explorer Enhanced Security Configuration (ESC) is enabled, popups will block the execution of the script; the only way around this is to turn off IE ESC.
 The script uses IE's html parsing engine to get uris, which might involve running <code>&lt;script&gt;</code> tags that IE ESC attempts to protect your system from.

 ## NOTE:
 - By default, script directory (where you run the script) needs <b>write permission</b>.
 All created files/folders will reside in the script directory.